lchen723/NPN_ME/README.md

 2. Nonpara_graph_RDA.R: The R script for real data analysis
 3. Nonpara_graph_simulation.R: The R script for the scenario "circular arc" in simulation studies
 4. Nonpara_graph_simulation_Hub.R: The R script for the scenario "hub" in simulation studies

+The R version is > 4.0.4.
+With all R packages in R scripts installed, all code can be implemented in R software.
+The code in three R scripts can reproduce numerical results in simulation studies and real data analysis.